Tahlia Skaines Strips Down To Skimpy Lingerie While Lounging In Bed

 Australian bombshell Tahlia Skaines took to Instagram today to share a sizzling new update that highlighted her insanely fit physique.
-The brand new snap showed the fitness model relaxing in a sexy Lounge Underwear set.
+The brand-new snap showed the fitness model relaxing in a sexy Lounge Underwear set.

-Tahlia Skaines wore a skimpy nude-colored, bra-and-panty combo made of delicate sheer fabric.
+Tahlia Skaines wore a skimpy nude-colored, bra-and-panties combo made of delicate sheer fabric.
 The bra boasted classic balconette cups that failed to cover the entirety of her shapely breasts.
 It had stretchable straps that clung to her shoulders for support.
 The plunging neckline exposed a generous amount of her decolletage.
 The underwire structure pushed her bust upward and displayed more cleavage.
 The cups were see-through, making her buxom curves visible, but her nipples were obscured from view.

 The model sported a matching pair of undies, which were made of the same sheer material as the upper undergarment.
-The waistline sat just below her belly button, and the high-cut design displayed plenty of skin around her groin area.
+The waistline sat just below her bellybutton, and the high-cut design displayed plenty of skin around her groin area.
 She also sported a garter belt that hugged her slim waistline, highlighting her flat stomach and abs.

 Tahlia posed indoors in her scanty attire, seemingly inside a hotel room.
 According to the geotag, she was somewhere in Darling Harbour, Sydney.
 For her pose, she sat on the side of the bed with her thighs closed.
 The babe slightly leaned back and placed both of her hands on the mattress to support her body.
 She looked straight ahead and had a fierce look on her face.
 The angle showed off the curves of her pert posterior as well.